kagbulos/Jasmine-Testing/README.md

 Description
 -----------
-A suite of jasmine tests the test the functionality of different features in an app provided
+A suite of jasmine tests that test the functionality of different features in an app provided by Udacity.
+The app provided by udacity is a working app that loads multiple feeds using Google Feed Reader API.
+The tests included range from testing whether or not there are valid urls for our feed reader to load to testing that the content of the page changes once a new feed is loaded.

 Installion
 ----------
-click on index.html
+Click on index.html to open up the app provided by Udacity.
+The tests I made can be found in jasmine/spec/feedreader.js.